 Police given the power to issue on-the-spot fines

-Under the proposed changes, police will be required to issue on-the-spot fines of $561 for first-time low-range drink-drivers and a three-month licence suspension.
-This is different to the current law which directs all individuals caught drink or drug driving in NSW to the local court, with a Magistrate handing out a penalty.
+Under the proposed changes, police can issue on-the-spot fines of $561 for first-time low-range drink-drivers and a three-month licence suspension.
+This is different to the current law which directs all individuals caught drink or drug driving in NSW to the Local Court.
+There, a Magistrate has the responsibility of handing out a penalty.

-The new changes would also see first time mid-range drink drivers given an interlock breath-test device fitted to their cars.
+The new changes would also see first time mid-range drink drivers given an interlock breath-test device to fit to their cars.
 This measure is usually reserved for high-range or repeat offenders.

 Courts should retain the power to impose penalties

 The shift in the power to issue penalties from the courts to police officers is problematic.
-The recent controversy surrounding Victoria Police falsifying more than 250,000 roadside breath tests raises the potential issue of an abuse of power by NSW police officers if the proposed laws are implemented.
+The recent controversy surrounding Victoria Police falsifying more than 250,000 roadside breath tests raises the potential issue of an abuse of power by NSW police officers if the proposed laws go ahead.

 The current system of courts handling drink driving and drug driving matters allow Magistrates to consider the personal circumstances of an individual offender.
 A Magistrate can consider the gravity of the offence and issue a sentence accordingly.